jhogsett/linkit/README.md

     Then log out and back in.

-    Add any other profile scripts to this file (there is no _.bashrc_).
+    Add any other profile scripts to either file (there is no _.bashrc_).

 22. Add your SSH key so you don't have to enter a password